 This way, the essential things that have to get done, get done, and you don’t find yourself struggling every day to get those necessary tasks and errands complete, if you adhere to this parental advice.

 7. You can never take too many photos

-Some may not even think of photos or videos because they are only half conscious most of the day but parents want to capture as many moments as possible.
+Some may not even think of photos or videos because they are only half-conscious most of the day.
+But, parents must capture as many moments as possible.

 8. Don’t be so hard on yourself

 No one is the perfect parent.
-As long as your baby is fed, has a dry diaper, clean clothes and is showered with lots of love, you are doing a great job.
+As long as your baby is fed, has a dry diaper, clean clothes, and is showered with lots of love, you are doing a great job.

 9. Get a baby carrier now